 The typical user’s experience might be something like this:

 The searcher has an itch.
 Searcher goes to a search engine, like Google, hoping to scratch that itch.
-So our searcher begins to click and hit the back button over and over again in frustration, not finding what they’re looking for.
+Our searcher begins to click and hit the back button over and over again in frustration, not finding what they’re looking for.

 The above scenario is unfortunately very common, as many landing pages lack sufficient instructions or a clear call to action to lead the searcher into achieving the desired results.